focus on these three areas to become an employer of choice

 nurture professional growth

-Because revenue-driving roles are advancing quickly, professionals in these fields expect their employer to offer opportunities to learn new skills to produce more leads and close more deals.
+Because revenue-driving roles are advancing quickly, professionals in these fields expect their employers to offer opportunities to learn new skills to produce more leads and close more deals.
 According to one report, the sales training market is growing at an annual rate of 12%, indicating companies are making significant investments to develop their sales force.
 Similarly, training has become essential to the marketing function due to the rapid growth of data science and automation.

 Upskilling has been one of the big trends since the start of the pandemic, largely due to an acceleration in digitalisation.
 Offering sales and marketing professionals choices to enhance their skills and competencies – either through learning new tools or engagement methodologies such as account-based marketing – provides assurances that their skills' marketability will remain high.